D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/05_visual.md

 Lastly, below are a few more useful optional arguments for plotting outputs

-* `-p` can be used with more than one argument (e.g. -p filepath1 filepath2 ...)
+* `-p` can be used with more than one argument (e.g. `-p filepath1 filepath2 ...`)
 * `-ss -sn /u/garciaav/test/figs/` save spectral and NPA plots to a folder
 * `-h` display help message

 Congratulations, you made it to the end of the tutorial!

-If you have any questions or find a bug, please let us know on [GitHub](https://github.com/D3DEnergetic/FIDASIM/issues)
+If you have any questions, find a bug or have a suggestion, please let us know on [GitHub](https://github.com/D3DEnergetic/FIDASIM/issues)